marrlab/DomainLab/paper.md

 DomainLab offers user functionality to specify custom datasets with minimal configuration file without changing the codebase of DomainLab.

+DomainLab follows software design pattern and is well documented and tested.

 DomainLab currently supports the PyTorch backend.

 DomainLab's documentation is hosted at <https://marrlab.github.io/DomainLab>, and its source code can be found at <https://github.com/marrlab/DomainLab>.